 Pick up a fresh-warm anjero from the stack — large round pale-gold disc, top covered with tiny bubble holes like a crumpet, soft-spongy texture.
 Bite: gentle sourness from the 24-hour ferment, slight wheat-sorghum sweetness, the holes catch any sauce or ghee.
 Roll up with a scoop of suqaar inside; the anjero soaks up the meat juices without getting soggy.
 Or sweet-version: sprinkle sugar, drizzle warm ghee, eat with cardamom tea.
 The Mogadishu breakfast that's two textures in one — soft underneath, almost-cracker-crispy on the bubble side.

-The 24-hour ferment develops both flavor (lactic acid from Lactobacillus) and structure (CO2 from Saccharomyces yeast creates the bubbles).
-The starter culture comes from the airborne wild yeasts plus the added instant yeast.
+The overnight ferment develops both flavor (lactic and acetic acid) and structure (CO2 from wild yeasts creates the bubbles).
+Fermentation is driven by naturally occurring lactic acid bacteria and yeasts in the flour-and-water batter, sometimes boosted with a pinch of added yeast.
 Single-side cooking is essential: the bottom seals while steam from the wet batter rises through, creating bubble holes that don't burst.
 Sorghum's gluten-free nature combined with wheat creates a more-tender result than pure-wheat anjero.

 Variations